Testimonial match: Similar events

 In addition to many exhibition matches which have been organised to raise funds for good causes, often in the style of an all-star game (such as annual Soccer Aid and Match Against Poverty events), some similar matches have been arranged to honour a particular player at the end of their career, with the proceeds going to charity – examples being Gheorghe Hagi and Tomáš Rosický – but these are not testimonials as they are not organised by a club.
-There are some other cases of matches to honour dead players as a mourning as Liam Miller's case.
+There are some other cases of matches to honour deceased players as a mourning as Liam Miller's case.